nuitrcs/databases_workshop/sql/part2.md

  HAVING count(*) > 30) AS foo;
 ```

+`foo` is a common throwaway name that gets used -- you can pick any name you want for the alias though.

 ## Exercise

-Find the title of movies that have the maximum replacement fee.
+Find the titles of movies that have the maximum replacement fee.

 # Joins